 Getting around, Car, Rail and Bus Travel for Visitors to Britain, England, Northern Island, Scotland and Wales

 Britain has a well developed transport infrastructure, it is possible to travel almost anywhere by more than one means and on almost any day.
-It is always advisable to book in advance, especially during the summer months and around public holidays.
-Booking in advance will often also result in worthwhile savings even if it's just the day before, the further in advance the better, up to 90 days.
+It is always advisable to book in advance, especially during the summer months and around public holidays, this will often also result in worthwhile savings even just the day before, the further in advance the better, up to 90 days.

 At a Glance